-These sites will become the 2017 International Pavilion where each diplomatic mission will exhibit and promote its country’s relationship with Canada.
-They will also showcase the best of their culture, commerce, ideas, values and traditions.
+This site will become the 2017 International Pavilion where each diplomatic mission will exhibit and promote its country’s relationship with Canada.
+It will also showcase the best of their culture, commerce, ideas, values and traditions.

 Exhibition dates by each diplomatic mission at 7 Clarence Street (dates subject to change):

 August 17 to 27, 2017Visit the pavillion

 September 2 to September 23, 2017Visit the pavillion

 September 30 to October 28, 2017Visit the pavillion